Wooden sign outside of front stairs to house that says "Beware of spiders"

 The best spider repellent in the house

-Although spiders will live in your home year-round if they wish, you may see more spiders inside during the fall months, when males go off in search of some sweet spider lovin’.
+Although spiders will live in your home year-round if they wish, you may see more spiders inside during the fall months, when males go off to mate.
+Since it’s very unlikely they’ll hurt you, it’s best to just leave them alone and wait for them to go away on their own.

 Image of Stay Away Spiders